NbKevin/LaJSON/readme.md

 not a meaningful number.
 However, `NaN` and `Inf` is not supported during serialisation considering that they are not a part of the standard and thus not recommended to be used.

+##Licence
+LaJSON is released under Apache License 2.0.
+See the LICENSE file for more information.